 "Personal injury" refers to a broad range of cases, including those arising from auto accidents, unsafe products, medical malpractice, nursing home negligence, daycare abuse, and a number of other causes.
 This article provides facts you should know about the laws governing these cases in South Carolina, and what you can do to protect your rights.

 1. The law is not limited to one type of client or claim.

 Insurance companies have spent millions of dollars stereotyping accident victims and the attorneys who represent them.
 Lawyer advertisements have also severely damaged my profession’s reputation.
 In addition, dishonest people feigning phantom injuries have biased juror attitudes toward the truly harmed.
 Despite these facts, one great truth remains: every day, accidents occur, tragedies strike our communities, and families are left asking questions.
 Tragedy has no regard for race, ethnicity, neighborhood, or professional standing.

 2. Every accident case is different.

 Many factors affect a case’s value, including: medical expenses, lost wages, lost earning capacity, permanent injury, the need for future medical care, the jurisdiction in which the incident occurred, and witness statements.
 However, two factors more than any others often influence the value of a case: the defendant’s conduct and our client’s character.
 On the one hand, liability drives damages.
 On the other, credibility is a client’s greatest asset.
-No matter how skilled the attorney may be, without a credible, likeable client, the case may never reach its full value.
+No matter how skilled the attorney may be, without a credible, likable client, the case may never reach its full value.

 3. If you have health insurance, you should submit it to all medical providers for treatment related to your accident.